BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_13.md

 We're going to need to have 15000 Red Essence in our gather cube for a quest later on, so now is a great time to accumulate it.

+Fly to Goldenleaf Town.

+!enc(82, ["Fishing"], ["Super"], "Goldenleaf Town / Forgotten Path")

-Fly to Goldenleaf Town and enter Wispy Ruins through the statue.
+Enter Wispy Ruins through the statue.
 Head into the 4-way junction and go right, then, push the strength boulder onto the platform.
 Enter, and follow the path up.
 Step on the tile, then head in to and get Griselda's Treasure 9: **Gastly**!

+Head next to the Forgotten Path.
 Enter the Lost Castle and make your way straight to the back.
 If you've opened all 9 of Griselda's Treasures, you can open another chest to get the *Vespiquen Crest*, and *TM61 Will-O-Wisp*.

+Next, go to the Wispy Path.

+!enc(95, ["Fishing"], ["Super"])

-Next, head to Wispy Tower exterior.
+Head to Wispy Tower exterior.
 Head around the back via Strength to get a *Reaper Cloth*!
+In the Wispy Chasm:

+!enc(508, ["Fishing"], ["Super"])

+Fly over to Sheridan Village.
+Fishing encounters here and in the nearby Route 3 Area:

+!enc(423, ["Fishing"], ["Super"])

+!enc(424, ["Fishing"], ["Super"])

+!enc(67, ["Fishing"], ["Super"], "Route 3 / Phasial Cave / Moon Field / Mirage Woods")

+!enc(432, ["Fishing"], ["Super"])

+Head to the Amethyst Cave.

+!enc(4, ["Fishing"], ["Super"])

-Head to the Amethyst Grotto.
+Make your way to the Amethyst Grotto.
 Using Strength, get *TM22 Solarbeam* and a hidden *Ability Capsule*.
+Exit onto Route 2.

+!enc(199, ["Fishing"], ["Super"])

 Next, fly to Rose Theater and use the Time Splicer Stone.

+!enc(236, ["Fishing"], ["Super"])

+!enc(240, ["Fishing"], ["Super"])

+!enc(106, ["Fishing"], ["Super"])

 Head to Sheridan Village in the past, then cut down the pink sapling in front of the village.
 Make your way back to the present.
 Head over to Route 2.
 Just to the left of the waterfall, you'll find a Rift in space-time.
 Head on in, why not.

-!enc(474, ["Grass", "Fishing", "Surfing"], ["Old", "Good"])
+!enc(474, ["Grass", "Fishing", "Surfing"])

 Grab the *Dusk Stone* and hidden *Rare Candy* and *Blue Shard*.